the care & feeding of your real pie

 ▪ Cream pies: Leave pie in the box and refrigerate as soon as you get home.
 Can be stored in the refrigerator for two days.

 ▪ Pot pies, quiches, and hand pies: If not consuming within several hours of purchase, wrap snugly with plastic wrap (otherwise they will absorb odors from the refrigerator) and refrigerate.
 To serve, remove from refrigerator and gently heat in a 225-250°F oven until heated throughout.

 ▪ Cookies and muffins: Store in an airtight container at room temperature.

 ▪ Our galettes and cream pies do not freeze successfully.

 ▪ In many cases, it is possible to freeze already-baked fruit (and some custard-based) pies.
 It’s best to ask a staff member at the time of purchase about your specific pie, but a good rule of thumb is:

 ▪ Pot pies: freeze as instructed above for fruit pies.
-However, transfer directly from freezer to a pre-heated 225°F oven (don’t forget to remove plastic wrap) and heat thoroughly in oven before serving.
+However, transfer directly from freezer to a pre-heated 275°F oven (don’t forget to remove plastic wrap) and heat 60 minutes, or to your liking, in oven before serving.

 What’s the best way to cut a piece of pie?